 Pin Description Return Pin Description Return

-1 User 5V I/O 9 9 User 0V -
+1 User 5V I/O 9 9 User 0V

 2 Jog forwards 9 10 Jog backwards 9

 3 Not Used 9 11 Analog In 9

-4 Tigger In - 12 Trigger Out 9
+4 Tigger In [†] 12 Trigger Out 9

-5 User 0V - 13 Not Used 5
+5 User 0V 13 Not Used

-6 Not Used - 14 Not Used 6
+6 RS232 TX 14 RS232 RX 6

-7 Digital (User) In 15 Digital (User) Out 9
+7 Digital (User) In [†] 15 Digital (User) Out 9

-8 Keyed Pin -
+8 Keyed Pin

 Notes

-Jog inputs must be short circuit to User 0V (pin 9) in order to function.
+- Jog inputs must be short circuit to User 0V (pin 9) in order to function.

-Analog In is 0 to 5V wrt 0V (pin 9).
-The input can be read by calling the LLGetADCInputs method in the APT software - see the APTServer helpfile for more details.
+- Analog In is 0 to 5V wrt 0V (pin 9).
+The input can be read by calling the LLGetADCInputs method in the APT software see the APTServer helpfile for more details.

+- † The OFF voltage range is 0 to 0.4V, the ON voltage range is 4.5 to 5V.
+Voltage greater than 5.5V will damage the input.

 Fig. A.1 MOTOR I/O connector pin identification

 A.1.1 Digital/User Outputs

-HORLABS

 All digital outputs are of the open-collector type, with a 330 Ohm series resistor.
 When the output is set to a logic zero (which is also the default state), it behaves as open circuit.
 When it is a logic one, it behaves as a 330 Ohm resistor connected to ground.

-In some applications, the outputs may be required to control external equipment that has optocoupler type inputs (such as PL Cs).
+Fig. A.2 Digital Output Schematic In some applications, the outputs may be required to control external equipment that has optocoupler type inputs (such as PLCs).
 The digital outputs used here can be used to directly drive most optocouplers and the +5V supply available on pins 14 and 15 can be used to provide power for the optocouplers.

-Fig. A.3 Application Example: Connection to Optocoupler Inputs

-These outputs can also be used to interface to external logic circuitry (a pull-up resistor may be needed if the external logic does not contain it) or control other types of inputs.
+Fig. A.3 Application Example: Connection to Optocoupler Inputs These outputs can also be used to interface to external logic circuitry (a pull-up resistor may be needed if the external logic does not contain it) or control other types of inputs.

+The voltage that external equipment applies to the digital outputs must be within the range 0 V and +5 V DC, or damage to the outputs may occur.
 Please see the LLSetGetDigOPs method in the APTServer helpfile for details on how to control these logic IO.

-A.1.2 Digital/User Inputs

-The digital inputs used in the controller are of the standard CMOS logic gate type with TTL compatible input levels and a built-in pull-up resistor (10 kOhm to +5V).
+A.1.2 Digital/User Inputs The digital inputs used in the controller are of the standard CMOS logic gate type with TTL compatible input levels and a built-in pull-up resistor (10 kOhm to +5V).
 They can be connected directly to mechanical switches, open-collector type outputs or most type of logic outputs.

-Fig. A.4 Digital Input Schematic (protection circuitry not shown)

-When connected to a switch, the inputs will read as logic LOW if the switch is open circuit and HIGH if the switchis closed.
+Fig. A.4 Digital Input Schematic (protection circuitry not shown) When connected to a switch, the inputs will read as logic LOW if the switch is open circuit and HIGH if the switch is closed.
 When connected to a logic output, or any other voltage source, the input is guaranteed to read LOW if the voltage is above 2.4V and HIGH when the output is below 0.8 V. Please see the LLGetStatusBits method in the APTServer helpfile for details on how to control these logic IO.